python-adaptive/adaptive/docs/source/tutorial/tutorial.Learner1D.rst

 By default on Unix-like systems the runner will evaluate the points in parallel using local processes `concurrent.futures.ProcessPoolExecutor`.

-On Windows systems the runner will try to use a `distributed.Client` if `distributed` is installed.
+On Windows systems the runner will use a `loky.get_reusable_executor`.
 A `~concurrent.futures.ProcessPoolExecutor` cannot be used on Windows for reasons.

 .. jupyter-execute::